 As you move past LOI and into a full-fledged deal process, you expose yourself to a whole new set of cognitive biases and fallacies.
 As you conduct later stage negotiations and due diligence, be wary of:

-- Confirmation Bias: Confirmation bias, or the tendency to favor information that confirms your existing belief or hypothesis, can become particularly problematic during the due diligence process.
+- Confirmation Bias: Confirmation bias, or the tendency to favor information that confirms existing beliefs or hypotheses, can become particularly problematic during the due diligence process.
 The bias can cause you to seek out and selectively remember information that supports your initial hypothesis — if you think the opportunity is strong, you will seek out evidence to support its strength.
-Your biased approach could result in incomplete due diligence or primed questions.
+Your biased approach could result in incomplete due diligence or primed questioning.
 One of the best ways to avoid confirmation bias is to hire third parties to conduct effective and complete due diligence.
 Relying too heavily on those involved in the deal — on either side of the table — can yield biased results.

 Note: Even hiring a third-party for diligence does not necessarily guarantee the data will be interpreted correctly.
 Conservatism bias, another risky bias, causes individuals to inappropriately interpret — or completely ignore — new information in an effort to defend their initial hypothesis.